-Compared to other classic cocktails like the Martini, the Orange Blossoms are quite light.
-This is due to the orange juice which made the occasional appearance in drinks of the era.
+Compared to other classic cocktails like the Martini, these Orange Blossoms are quite light.
+This is due to the orange juice that made the occasional appearance in drinks of the era.

 With an 80-proof gin, we can estimate the alcohol content of these two drinks:

 - Orange Blossom: 15 percent ABV (30 proof)

 - Orange Blossom No. 2: 17 percent ABV (34 proof)